Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 These colors were later adopted by the Weimar Republic (1919-1933), Germany's first attempt at democracy.
 After the Nazi era, which saw the use of the infamous swastika flag, the return to the black-red-gold tricolor in 1949 symbolized a renewed commitment to democracy and a break from the darkest chapter in German history.

-Symbolism and Design of the German Flag
+Symbolism and design of the German flag

 The German flag features three equal horizontal stripes of black (top), red (middle), and gold (bottom).
 Each color holds significant historical and cultural symbolism: